-Amur Maple (multi-stem) Acer ginnala '(multi-stem)'
+Amur Maple Acer ginnala

-Height: 18 feet

-Spread: 18 feet
+Height: 18 feet Spread: 18 feet Sunlight: O

-Sunlight:

 Hardiness Zone: 2a

 Description:

-The perfect ornamental tree for smaller home landscapes with incredible fall colors ranging from orange to scarlet and burgundy red, neat habit and colorful seeds in late summer; multi-stemmed selection is wide spreading and artistic when mature
+A choice small tree, among the hardiest of all maples; incredible fall colors ranging from orange to scarlet and burgundy red, neat habit and colorful seeds in late summer, one of the best accent trees for small home landscapes

 Ornamental Features

-Amur Maple (multi-stem) is primarily grown for its highly ornamental fruit.
+Amur Maple is primarily grown for its highly ornamental fruit.
 It features abundant showy red samaras in late summer.
 It has dark green deciduous foliage.
 The lobed leaves turn outstanding shades of orange, scarlet and burgundy in the fall.

 Landscape Attributes

-Amur Maple (multi-stem) is a multi-stemmed deciduous tree with a more or less rounded form.
+Amur Maple is a deciduous tree with a more or less rounded form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This is a relatively low maintenance tree, and can be pruned at anytime.
 It has no significant negative characteristics.

-Amur Maple (multi-stem) is recommended for the following landscape applications;
+Amur Maple is recommended for the following landscape applications;

 - Accent

 - Mass Planting

 - Hedges/Screening

-Amur Maple (multi-stem) in fall Photo courtesy of NetPS Plant Finder
+Amur Maple in fall Photo courtesy of NetPS Plant Finder

-Amur Maple (multi-stem) fruit Photo courtesy of NetPS Plant Finder
+Amur Maple in fall Photo courtesy of NetPS Plant Finder

-Planting & Growing

-Amur Maple (multi-stem) will grow to be about 18 feet tall at maturity, with a spread of 18 feet.
-It has a low canopy with a typical clearance of 3 feet from the ground, and is suitable for planting under power lines.
+Planting & Growing Amur Maple will grow to be about 18 feet tall at maturity, with a spread of 18 feet.
+It has a low canopy with a typical clearance of 4 feet from the ground, and is suitable for planting under power lines.
 It grows at a medium rate, and under ideal conditions can be expected to live for 60 years or more.
 This tree does best in full sun to partial shade.
 It is very adaptable to both dry and moist locations, and should do just fine under average home landscape conditions.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
-This is a selected variety of a species not originally from North America.
+This species is not originally from North America.